-Julia Wolfe/Italian Lesson (West Coast Premiere, Cal Performances Co-commission) Michael Gordon/A Western (West Coast Premiere)

-Paul Hillier's distinctive vocal ensemble Theatre of Voices performs a rare US concert with the West Coast premieres of two recent works by luminaries of American contemporary music.
-Julia Wolfe's

-Italian Lesson, a Cal Performances co-commission composed specially for these singers, is a setting of Cynthia Zarin's poem of the same name.
+Julia Wolfe/Italian Lesson (West Coast Premiere, Cal Performances Co-commission) Michael Gordon/A Western (West Coast Premiere) Paul Hillier's distinctive vocal ensemble Theatre of Voices performs a rare US concert with the West Coast premieres of two recent works by luminaries of American contemporary music.
+Julia Wolfe's Italian Lesson, a Cal Performances co-commission composed specially for these singers, is a setting of Cynthia Zarin's poem of the same name.
 The English and Italian texts suggest rhythms, tempos, and colors in the score.
 Michael Gordon's A Western is inspired by the 1950s Hollywood western High Noon starring Gary Cooper and Grace Kelly.

-Wednesday, April 29, 7:30pm

-Víkingur Ólafsson, piano
+Tickets: \$48-\$86 (prices subject to change) Wednesday, April 29, 7:30pm Zellerbach Hall Recital Víkingur Ólafsson, piano Opus 109 Program:

-Opus 109

-Bach/Prelude in E major, from The Well-Tempered Clavier, Book I Beethoven/Piano Sonata No. 9 in E major, Op.
-14, No. 1 Bach/Partita No. 6 in E minor Beethoven/Piano Sonata No. 27 in E minor, Op.
+Bach/Prelude in E major, from The Well-Tempered Clavier, Book I Bach/Partita No. 6 in E minor Beethoven/Piano Sonata No. 27 in E minor, Op.
 90 Schubert/Piano Sonata in E minor Beethoven/Piano Sonata No. 30 in E major, Op.
-109

-Pianist Víkingur Ólafsson performs Beethoven's innovative and emotive Opus 109 piano sonata, taking audiences on a journey of musical inspiration and influence that includes side trips through the keyboard music of Bach and Schubert, interspersed between movements.
+109 Pianist Víkingur Ólafsson performs Beethoven's innovative and emotive Opus 109 piano sonata, taking audiences on a journey of musical inspiration and influence that includes side trips through the keyboard music of Bach and Schubert, interspersed between movements.
 Previously, he devoted an entire season of performances to Bach's Goldberg Variations-playing the cycle for 88 concerts in total, including at Cal Performances in May 2024-because, in his words, "I wanted to know how deeply I can dive into a composition and how many different facets I can discover in it."
-He won a Grammy this year for his sterling recording of that work.

-MAY 2026

-Sunday, May 3, 3pm

-Renée Fleming, soprano

-Inon Barnatan, piano
+He won a Grammy Award this year for his sterling recording of that work. Ólafsson designed this concert program to explore the first of Beethoven's great final piano sonata trilogy, Op.
+109, in depth.
+He presents this masterpiece in the context of the composer's formal breakthrough in his earlier Op.
+90 sonata and of Beethoven's ongoing fascination with the legacy of J.S.
+Bach.
+Beethoven's profound influence on his younger contemporary Schubert is still another thread of the program: the rarely performed Sonata in E minor, which Schubert wrote when he was only 20, shows his awareness of Beethoven's innovative two-movement Op.
+90. Ólafsson describes the recital as "a road to Opus 109....
+Some of [the music] is very Classical.
+Much of it is progressive and Romantic, but the roots all lie in the Baroque period with Bach."
+Tickets: \$50-\$125 (prices subject to change) MAY 2026 Sunday, May 3, 3pm Zellerbach Hall Recital Renée Fleming, soprano Inon Barnatan, piano Program:

 Five-time Grammy winner Renée Fleming's recent work has found her on stage for the world premiere of Kevin Puts' The Hours at the Metropolitan Opera and on screen in a new series of IMAX films, Renée Fleming's Cities That Sing.
 In this recital, pianist Inon Barnatan joins Fleming for a program of beloved songs, arias, and piano showpieces.

-Saturday, May 9, 8pm

-Lara Downes and Friends

-This Land: Reflections on America

-Lara Downes, piano

-Judy Collins, vocals

-Tarriona "Tank" Ball, vocals

-Invoke Quartet

-Karl Mitze, viola, mandolin

-Geoff Manyin, cello

-Zach Matteson, violin

-Nick Montopoli, violin, banjo

-Oakland Interfaith Gospel Choir
+Tickets: \$52-\$194 (prices subject to change) Saturday, May 9, 8pm Vocal Celebration Lara Downes and Friends This Land: Reflections on America Lara Downes, piano Judy Collins, vocals Tarriona "Tank" Ball, vocals Invoke Quartet Karl Mitze, viola, mandolin Geoff Manyin, cello Zach Matteson, violin Nick Montopoli, violin, banjo Oakland Interfaith Gospel Choir Program: